dslab-epfl/cloud9/docs/user/CompilingLLVM.rst

 Client-Server Testing
 ~~~~~~~~~~~~~~~~~~~~~

 ``memcached`` comes with a test suite that includes a set of test cases written in C.  We will use those as our starting point for writing the client-server symbolic execution scenario.
+You might also notice that some steps in our solution can be considered bad programming practice; however, an elegant implementation is not the focus of the tutorial, and it is left as an engineering exercise.

+1. Open the ``memcached.c`` source file and rename the ``main`` function to ``server_main``.
+This function will be invoked later by our new main function.
+2.